Self-hosted runtime control for agent actions

 Is this a full agent security platform?

-No. TrapDefense is a self-hosted security proxy and policy engine, not a complete security platform.
+No. TrapDefense is a self-hosted runtime control layer and policy engine, not a complete security platform.
 It focuses on practical runtime controls teams can deploy now.

 Why not just use prompt filtering?

-Prompt filtering can catch some suspicious input, but it does not control the final outbound request.
-TrapDefense adds policy enforcement at the point where traffic is about to leave your stack.
+Prompt filtering can catch some suspicious input, but it does not control the final tool call or outbound request.
+TrapDefense adds policy enforcement at the point where an agent action is about to cross a boundary.

 Do I need MCP to use TrapDefense?

-No. MCP is a strong use case, but TrapDefense also works as a proxy in front of OpenAI-compatible traffic, Anthropic traffic, and internal HTTP workflows.
+No. MCP is a strong use case, but TrapDefense also works for framework tool calls and internal or external HTTP egress workflows.

 Self-hosted by default

-Deploy the proxy now.
+Deploy the runtime guard now.
 Add the operating layer when you need it.

-Start with the docs, quickstart, and open-source proxy.
+Start with the docs, quickstart, and open-source data plane.
 When your team needs rollout help, audit workflows, or enterprise support, bring us in.